Miloupost1988/challenges/backend/UploadApi/README.md

 # Upload API

-Your task is to create a restful JSON backend API with Ruby.
-Users should be able to upload files and manage them.
+Your task is to create a restful JSON backend API with Ruby that allows users to upload files and manage them.

 **MUST** Features is the minimum needed to consider the task completed.